-Mariposa Retreat: Survival, Growth and Hospitality
+Mariposa Retreat in Sugarloaf Key: Survival, Growth and Hospitality

 Midge and Tom Jolly recall, almost romantically, the disastrous wrecks that Hurricanes Georges and Wilma made of their Upper Sugarloaf Key home and beloved patch of property.

 “Everything was upside-down and full of mud,” Midge said, and both major storms were significant turning points in their lives and on their land.

 Wilma, in particular, brought in a surging saltwater wrath that, when all was calm and dried, gave birth to the idea that is now a lively and thriving solar salt farm, which Midge and Tom share with curious guests and visitors from out of state.

 It’s a fascinating getaway, so far removed from the funky downtown streets of Key West, which are only about 15 to 20 minutes away if you feel like shopping, dining and hitting the Duval Street bars.